HiveDesk

 Hiring in The US

+A business needs a local entity, usually a subsidiary, in the US to hire locally.
 It can take several weeks and a considerable amount of money to set up a subsidiary in the US.
 You’ll need to register your business name and incorporate your preferred type of entity with a US state.
 You will need to apply for a Federal Tax ID Number or Employer Identification Number (EIN).

 Minimum Wage in US

+You must pay the higher of the two rates (federal or state) to your employees.
 While minimum wage law sets the floor, in most cases, you will be paying a much higher salary to your employees.
-Due to the low unemployment rate and too many opportunities, actual wages top $20 per hour in most while collar jobs.
+Due to the low unemployment rate and strong demand for talent, actual wages top $20 per hour in most white-collar jobs.
 In the technology industry, a competitive salary is in the range of $50 per hour in most cities.

 Working Hours in US